usherlabs/usher-referrals/packages/graph/README.md

 ## About technologies used

-### Ceramic

-Ceramic is a decentralized data network that functions like a decentralized MongoDB.
-It allows users to create and manage their JSON documents, which can only be modified by the user and are publicly readable.
-The documents can adhere to the schemas that we produce.
-Ceramic is used to enable wallets to create partnerships both via our UI and programmatically.

-Learn more about Ceramic in their [official documentation →](https://developers.ceramic.network/learn/welcome/)

 ### ArangoDB

 ArangoDB is a multi-model centralized database that offers NoSQL document storage, a graphing system to streamline the